Saturday, December 19, 2015

 Aroma and Flavor – 1.8 out of 3 mugs

 Upon the twist of the cap, it was just a root beer aroma.
-At the first taste, I knew I was drinking root beer, although it had a slight medicine taste.
+At the first taste, I knew I was drinking root beer, although it had a slight medicinal taste.
 There was no vanilla.
-It seems to have a slight sarsaparilla taste, yet it was very artificial taste.
+It seemed to have a slight sarsaparilla taste, yet it was very artificial taste.

 Head – 2.5 out of 3 mugs